stem-discord/public/Server TOS.md

 # By joining the server, you consent and agree to the following:

+(All these messages are logged only for moderation purposes and logs stay within the discord server)

 - Deleted and edited messages are logged by a bot - only viewable by staff members.
 - Every media will be shallow copied upon sending on public channels - only viewable by staff members.
 - Messages (DMs) to the STEM bot will be forwarded to a channel - only viewable by staff members.